Fire and Hemlock Reconsidered:

-Leroy’s maneuverings were nearly all made without Laurel’s knowledge.
+Leroy’s maneuverings were nearly all made without Laurel’s knowledge, and certainly without her approval.
 The one fatal possibility, so far as he was concerned, was that Laurel might discover his actions.
 When Polly’s growing awareness of Thomas’s true situation brings her to the point of overreaching herself, (egged on by Sebastian) and taking the battle into Laurel’s camp, she is utterly routed.
 Fortunately for Leroy, Laurel gives Polly no chance to speak of his involvement.
 Laurel simply, ruthlessly, and efficiently manipulates Polly into cheating herself, and dismisses her.
 Laurel seems to have been willing enough to let Leroy do the final mopping up afterwards, which he did, no doubt with outstanding gratitude, leaving as little trace of his interference as possible. (“Edited by L. Perry”, indeed!)

 If Morton Leroy had left things alone, Thomas might well have been lost, Polly or no Polly.
 For that matter, if things had been left as Laurel arranged them from the point of routing Polly, Thomas would very likely have paid the tiend without further argument.
 But Morton Leroy had taken his son Sebastian (for whom he has some genuine feelings) into his confidence.
 Sebastian, all too aware of his own value as a future pawn, and, seeing the effect Polly has had on his father’s peace of mind, rounds her up and drags her back into the circle to serve as his own ace in the hole.
 Leroy, having, as stated above, some genuine feeling for Sebastian, is actually quite pleased by this show of resourcefulness.
 Laurel, on the other hand, is furious.
 It makes it impossible for her to fully uphold her end of the “bargain” with Polly; i.e., that Polly would forget Tom if Laurel would leave her alone.
 Laurel is a twisty opponent, but she will keep her bargains to the letter.